 One of the significant causes of slow-loading sites or pages is images.
 The more images you have on your page, the more it will take time to load.
 If you care about the overall performance of your website, you must look for ways to increase the loading speed of your site.
 And there’s no better way to do that than by implementing Lazy Load for images on your site.

 How Does Lazy Loading for Images Work?

-The working principle of lazy is quite interesting.
-Rather than loading all the images in your page at once, Lazy Load effect downloads the specific images that will be shown on users’ screen and then uses a stock or placeholder image for any other unimportant image.
+The working principle of laziness is quite interesting.
+Rather than loading all the images on your page at once, the Lazy Load effect downloads the specific images that will be shown on users’ screens and then uses a stock or placeholder image for any other unimportant image.
 When a user scrolls through your page, your site automatically loads only the images that are visible in the user’s browsing window.

 Merits of Lazy Load Effect